 Verify

-dig +dnssec yourdomain.com @8.8.8.8returns ANSWER section + RRSIG records +adflag.delv yourdomain.com @8.8.8.8prints; fully validated.dnsviz.net/d/yourdomain.com/dnssec/shows a green chain end-to-end from.to your zone.- A non-
+dig +dnssec yourdomain.com @8.8.8.8returns an ANSWER section with RRSIG records, thead(authenticated data) flag in the header, and noEDEline.delv yourdomain.com @8.8.8.8prints; fully validated.dnsviz.net/d/yourdomain.com/dnssec/shows a green chain end-to-end from the root (.) to your zone with no red errors.- A plain (non-

-+cdquery from at least two public resolvers (1.1.1.1, 8.8.8.8, 9.9.9.9) all succeed. - Real users on validating resolvers report the site loads.
++cd) query from at least two public resolvers (1.1.1.1,8.8.8.8,9.9.9.9) all succeed. - Real users on validating resolvers report the site loads.

 Long-term prevention